jckuri/Control_and_Trajectory_Tracking/README.md

           double z_position = data["location_z"];
 ```

-### Spirals and waypoints disappear and reappear in a discontinuous way
+## Spirals and waypoints disappear and reappear in a discontinuous way

 Spirals and waypoints disappear and reappear in a discontinuous way, causing disorientation in the self-driving car.
+This error is quite common and sporadic.
+I thought it was caused when the car gets apart from the waypoints.
+But I experienced the same bug when the car was quite aligned with the waypoints.
+So, I think this bug is yours, not mine.
+And you should correct this bug, which is super frustrating for students.
+If this bug didn't exist, my car could drive in an indefinite way, since my vectorial field solution is quite robust and can recover from almost any issue, except from big discontinuities in the waypoints.

-### Division by zero when waypoints gather to the same location
+## Division by zero when waypoints gather to the same location

 Division by zero when waypoints gather to the same location.

-### List index error when drawing spirals
+## List index error when drawing spirals

 List index error when drawing spirals.